Last update: December 11, 2025

 Before sharing your online catalog with your target audience, involve stakeholders in the creation process to ensure it meets business objectives and customer expectations.
 You can use the collaboration feature in Flipsnack to streamline this process.
 Create a dedicated workspace for your catalog project, inviting team members from sales, marketing, and customer service departments.
 Use it to leave notes and comments directly on the catalog, gathering diverse perspectives on design, content, and usability.
 This collaborative approach allows real-time feedback and saves time.

 Once your digital catalog is ready, it’s time to get it in front of your target audience.
 Understanding who your audience is and where they spend their time online is important for an effective promotion.
-You can share your digital catalog via email newsletter to your subscribers when announcing a new collection with a direct link to your online catalog.
+With Flipsnack sharing, you have the following options:

 Now it’s time to put these insights into action.
 Start planning your catalog today and watch it become a part of your marketing strategy!